Amazon Fire TV Stick Lite price, release date, specs, and Alexa remote

 What about Amazon Prime Day 2020?

 Amazon Prime Day is coming up soon on October 13-14.
-The massive sales event will be a great place to find discounts on Amazon Echo speakers, as well as lots of other tech – though the latest Echo speakers probably wont be discounted, unless Amazon slashes the preorder price.
-Not ready to commit?
-Black Friday 2020 follows soon after on November 27, giving you another chance to save big on your next tech purchase.
+The massive sales event will be a great place to find discounts on Fire TV devices, as well as lots of other tech.
+Amazon has a habit of discounting even brand new Amazon models, so it's worth keeping an eye out in the sales.
+Otherwise, Black Friday 2020 kicks off on November 27, giving you another chance to get a big discount.

 Amazon Fire TV Stick Lite specs, resolution, HDR